A mama of two young kids shares her no-fail easy arts and crafts for kids that barely require art supplies, just stuff around the house!

 Click through the gallery to witness ‘Aha’ arts & crafts moments, 5 times over!

-For all the toilet paper jokes these days, its humble cardboard discards have featured in many a great craft creation.
-If you’ve exhausted all obvious ideas in the past two months of home-schooling, if you find yourself staring at the tubes, still trying to imagine them as potential pieces of art and drawing a total blank, stare no further!
-Just get your kids to paint a couple in some vibrant colours, then take one of your hair bands and tie them together.
+Get your kids to paint a couple of empty toilet rolls in some vibrant colours, then take one of your hair bands and tie them together.
 Voila – your kids now possess a lovely new pair of binoculars!
 For a neater look, you can ditch the hairband for some glue, of course.

 These cool binoculars can also be made by cutting the kitchen paper towel tube into two!
 Basically, there’s no excuse to not make them!